Multi-Phase Expansion Plans

 Driven by customer demand, we are capitalizing the Bruderheim Terminal's strategic location and expanding our operations in two ways:

 Since late 2011, we have undertaken a series of projects to increase our diluted bitumen and crude oil truck-to-rail transloading.
-We transloaded 17,600 bbls/day in Q4/13 and exited December 31, 2013 at a rate of 23,800 bbls/day.
+We transloaded 16,200 bbls/day in Q4/13 and exited December 31, 2013 at a rate of 23,800 bbls/day.
 Our expansion is expected to provide 30,000 bbls/day of capacity and the significant railcar storage capabilities associated with the manifest facility provide a unique opportunity for Canexus’ manifest customers to capture unit train shipment economics.

 In December 2013 we began start-up of a pipeline-connected unit train.
 The Terminal is connected with pipelines that interconnect with the MEG Energy Stonefell Terminal.
 We have long-term agreements with Inter Pipeline for delivery of bitumen blend from the Cold Lake pipeline system.
 We are guaranteed capacity of up to 100,000 bbls/d of Cold Lake Blend pipeline delivery.
 And we have a multi-year agreement with Cenovus Energy Inc. for bitumen blend pipeline receiving and unit train loading services at our Terminal.

 Long-term Take-or-Pay Contract

 Pipeline and Unit Train Growth Expansion

 The pipeline-connected unit train project included building out the pipeline connection, rail infrastructure, loading/offloading and above ground tank storage.
-The next expansion to further increase terminal loading capacity is expected to be fully operational by mid-2014, to coincide with completion of the second pipeline connection to the Cold Lake pipeline system.
+The next expansion to further increase terminal loading capacity is expected to be operational by Q3/14, to coincide with completion of the second pipeline connection to the Cold Lake pipeline system.
 The total estimated cost of the project is $315 million.

 Setting the Stage for Future Expansion